EEN421/EEN421.github.io/_posts/PowerBI & Sentinel.md

 This is where PowerBI comes in - a business analytics service that provides interactive visualizations and business intelligence capabilities with an interface simple enough for end users to create their own reports and dashboards.
 In this post, we will explore how to automate Sentinel report generation using PowerBI, allowing you to save time and streamline your reporting process.

 In this Post We Will:
-👉Define our report and the underlying KQL
+- &#128073;Define our report and the underlying KQL
-👉Run and export our KQL to a PowerBI M Query
+- &#128073;Run and export our KQL to a PowerBI M Query
-👉Import our M Query into PowerBI
+- &#128073;Import our M Query into PowerBI
-👉Manipulate Data Sets and Render Visuals
+- &#128073;Manipulate Data Sets and Render Visuals
-👉Save and Export our Report to PDF
+- &#128073;Save and Export our Report to PDF
-👉Re-run our report with 1-click!
+- &#128073;Re-run our report with 1-click!
-👉Achieve Awesome-ness 😎
+- &#128073;Achieve Awesome-ness 😎

 # Pre-Requisites: